Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Deep Learning for Time Series

 \subsection{Layers}

 Here, we focus on the ones that are relevant to our paper: 1) fully connected deep neural network (FCDNN), 2) long short-term memory (LSTM), and 3) dropout layers.

-\textbf{Fully connected deep neural networks} are made of several layers.
+\textbf{Fully connected deep neural networks} are made of several layers of artificial neural networks to approximate a function \cite{Goodfellow-et-al-2016}.
 The first layer is the ``input layer'' while the last layer is referred to as the ``output layer.''
 The hidden layers are all the layers between the input and the output layers.
-In a FCDNN, the number of nodes in each hidden layer is its width and the number of the hidden layers is its depth. layers of artificial neural networks to approximate a function \cite{Goodfellow-et-al-2016}.
+In a FCDNN, the number of nodes in each hidden layer is its width and the number of the hidden layers is its depth.
 FCDNNs do not factor in time relationships within the input data.

 \textbf{Long short-term memory} are special types of RNNs.
 RNNs are a family of neural networks that can process sequential data and thus are suitable for time-indexed datasets.
 LSTMs comprise multiple elements: 1) memory cell state, which is generally common in RNNs 2) forget gate and 3) input gate \cite{lstm}.
 The memory cell states simply record information.
 The input gate is used to update the memory cell state.
-The forget gate can learn to reset the state of the memory BS when the stored information is no longer needed (i.e., invalidation of the memory BS).
-If we denote vectors of the candidate memory BS (i.e., new information) as $\mathbf{\tilde c}_t$, the forget gate as $\mathbf{f}_t$, the input gate as $\mathbf{i}_t$, then we can represent the impact of the forget and input gate on the memory BS as follows: $\mathbf{c}_t \coloneqq \mathbf{c}_{t-1} \odot \mathbf{f}_t + \mathbf{\tilde c}_t \odot \mathbf{i}_t$.
+The forget gate can learn to reset the state of the memory cell when the stored information is no longer needed (i.e., invalidation of the memory cell).
+If we denote vectors of the candidate memory cell (i.e., new information) as $\mathbf{\tilde c}_t$, the forget gate as $\mathbf{f}_t$, the input gate as $\mathbf{i}_t$, then we can represent the impact of the forget and input gate on the memory cell output as follows: $\mathbf{c}_t \coloneqq \mathbf{c}_{t-1} \odot \mathbf{f}_t + \mathbf{\tilde c}_t \odot \mathbf{i}_t$.

-\textbf{Dropout layer} randomly sets a fraction of the input units to zero at each training step.
+\textbf{Dropout layer} randomly sets a fraction of the input units to zero at each training step, known as the \textit{rate}.
 This effectively creates an ensemble of learners, which helps prevent overfitting (i.e., memorization of training data and failure of generalization).
-The dropout layers exist with both the LSTM and FCDNN layers.
+The dropout layers exist in both the LSTM and FCDNN layers.

+\textbf{Output layer} selects the class of the highest likelihood.
+Since our deep learner is effectively a multi-class classifier, the softmax activation function in the output layer converts the values from the to a vector of real values the sum of which is equal to 1.